 One thing you have to make sure is that your fee will be lesser than someone of equal experience at your client’s local area.
 Otherwise, what’s the point of hiring you?

 Depending on the country, you can find charts and information about how much an engineer charges according to their experience level.

 According to careerexplorer.com, the average salary of a US Electrical Engineer is about $76K/year.
 Let’s say that adding taxes, social, security, etc then the company spends about $100K/year to hire that person which is about $8300 per month.

-You can argue to the client that you can provide the same value as a full time employee and only charge $4000/month.
+You can argue to the client that you can provide the same value as a full time employee but as a freelance electronics engineer and only charge $4000/month.

 However, if the potential client is hiring exclusively in platforms such as Upwork, then it is a different game as the market place is the whole world and it will be harder to compete with low-wage/high-skilled engineers.

 This point is related to the first “type of client” point.